BURÇİN MUTLU-PAKDİL, Ph.D.

 Dr. Burçin Mutlu-Pakdil studies the most peculiar objects in the Universe.
 Her research has led to a discovery of an extremely rare galaxy with a unique circular structure, which is now commonly referred to as Burçin's Galaxy.
-Her work has provided the first description of a double-ringed elliptical galaxy, introducing new challenges for our understanding of galaxy formation and evolution.
+Her work has provided the first description of a double-ringed elliptical galaxy, introducing new challenges to our understanding of galaxy formation and evolution.

-Mutlu-Pakdil's findings have been featured by CNN, Science Daily, Astronomy Magazine, Independent and MPR News, among many others.
+Mutlu-Pakdil's findings have been featured by CNN, Science Daily, Astronomy Magazine, Independent, and MPR News, among many others.
 Damon Brown wrote in his regular Inc. Magazine online column: “Many organizations are dedicated to filling the STEM pipeline with more girls and women.
 Others are supporting the cause by being an example.
 TED Fellow Burçin is representing by being one of the most notable astrophysicists today.”